lavaeater/turbo-rocket-ultra/README.md

 ## Done: Interrupted Tasks v0.1

 ### Notes
 So, what I wanted to achieve as a proof-of-concept was the idea of zombies hearing stuff, getting distracted and the like.
 So if you run around shooting zombies, they might be attracted to the noise.
 Hypothetically this could be a play strategy, like putting out "thumpers" that make noise and attract zombies, etc. We'll see.
 This is done by simply adding a component to the zombie from some other part of the game (a noticing system, or contact manager), which interrupts what the zombie is doing right now and sends it away to investigate the noise for some time.
 It took way too much effort because I misunderstood decorators and guards completely.
-Decorator wrap
+Decorator wraps tasks and adds special behavior to them, Guards are tasks that evaluate to success or fail - and depending on that the actual task is executed or not.

 ### Mechanics